top of page

 짓게 만든 건 틀에 가둔 건 어른이란 걸 Adults are the ones who built the mold and locked us in it

-짓게 만든 건: "The thing that made (someone) do (something)" or "What caused (someone) to do (something)."
+짓게 만든 건: "The thing that made (someone / something) build / form / create" or "What caused (someone / something) to build / form / create."

 틀에 가둔 건: "The thing that locked (someone) in a frame" or "What locked (someone) in a mold." (figurative, meaning constrained or boxed in by society’s expectations)